LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 file is still some more starter code that you don't need to touch.
 We'll point out what you should be modifying here to write your Scrabble Scorer program.

-Hit the repl.it run button initally and you'll see a message printed to the console:
+Hit the repl.it run button initially and you'll see a message printed to the console:

 ::